 Some are simple tombstones, others are monumental graves and family mausoleums.
-There is a great range of funerary art style: Egyptian, Classical, Gothic, Renaissance, Art Nouveau… More than 1,200 trees contribute to a certain romantic atmosphere (lime trees, pagoda trees, maples, ashes and conifers.)
+There is a great range of funerary art styles: Egyptian, Classical, Gothic, Renaissance, Art Nouveau… More than 1,200 trees contribute to a certain romantic atmosphere (lime trees, pagoda trees, maples, ashes and conifers.)

 It is very difficult to be buried at the Montparnasse cemetery which has strict rules about burials: only people who died in Paris or who had lived there may be buried there.

-Download the English version of the cemetery map with the most searched-for burial places.
+Download the English version of the cemetery map with the most-searched-for burial places.

-Some of the most searched-for burial places
+Some of the most-searched-for burial places

 Many famous people (writers, composers, musicians, singers, poets, politicians, and scientists are buried at the Montparnasse cemetery.
 Among the celebrities who chose Montparnasse cemetery as their last resting place are:

 - Théophile Bader (1864-1942), founder of the Galeries Lafayette, a native from Dambach-la-Ville